 Under the tenure of Xavier's 34th president Father Michael J. Graham, S.J., Xavier University has seen dramatic growth and change with academic growth, new facilities, community initiatives and an enrichment of Xavier's foundational Jesuit Catholic mission, tradition and heritage.

 Since assuming the presidency on January 1, 2001, Graham's vision has been to invigorate Xavier's Jesuit tradition of serving society by educating students to become rigorous and reflective, committed and compassionate men and women for and with others.

-- Recognized as one of the top 10 universities in the Midwest for the last 18 years by U.S. News & World Report, including a rank of fourth for 2013.
+- Recognized as one of the top 10 universities in the Midwest for the last 20 years by U.S. News & World Report, including a rank of fifth for 2015.

-- Named among "The Best 377 Colleges" in America by The Princeton Review.
+- Named among "The Best 379 Colleges" in America and one of 322 "Green Colleges" by The Princeton Review.

-- Ranked No. 41 among the "100 Best Values in Private Colleges" by Kiplinger's Personal Finance.
+- Ranked among the "100 Best Values in Private Colleges" by Kiplinger's Personal Finance.